Troubleshooting Docker-related errors

-Remember to restart your cluster to ensure changes that you make in the configs
+Remember to restart your cluster to ensure changes that you make in the compose.yaml

 get picked up.